OriBenNun/Oversight_UI_Toolkit_Test/README.md

 Seems like seperation of data mutation isn't perfect (currently the drag drop validator mutates the tree structure directly).
 Fixing it with Claude.
 Here's the prompt:
 "
 Seems like seperation of data mutation isn't perfect (currently the drag drop validator mutates the tree structure directly).
-I want the TreeNode fields to be protected and can be mutated safely only from within by the interaction logic manager.
+I want the TreeNode fields to be protected and can be mutated safely only from within.
 "

+Moving on to the indexing layer.

+---- Had to leave for a while ----